tailscale

 headscale - An open source, self-hosted implementation of the Tailscale control server

-netbird - Connect your devices into a single secure private WireGuard®-based mesh network with SSO/MFA and simple access controls.
+netbird - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.

 ZeroTier - A Smart Ethernet Switch for Earth